dominiksalvet/gitpack/.github/ISSUE_TEMPLATE/bug-report.md

 ```
 </details>

-**Screenshots**
-If applicable, add screenshots to help explain your problem.
+**Description**
+Describe the bug.

+**Replication**
+State steps to replicate the bug.

 **Additional context**
-Add any other context about the problem here.
+Add expected behavior or solution and any other context.